Laltany/Laltany/README.md

 I'm computer scientist and I started my programming journey at age 14, using the Ruby language.
 Passionate about Python and Data Science, i'm always looking for new challenges and open to new experiences and knowledge.

-📍 From Florianópolis, SC, Brazil
+📍 From Florianópolis, SC, Brazil <br>
 💻 Languages: Python, Java, GO and C

 <!--